shenef/Boktai-Speedrunning/src/zoktai/any.md

 Activate all four generators and start the purification.
 Standard purification method, be careful of the bubble streams as they deal heavy damage.

-Proceed through the ↗️ exit, equip ![][icon_dark] Dark and ![][icon_bat] Bat, put stat points into STRG.
+Proceed through the ↗️ exit, equip ![][icon_dark] Dark and ![][icon_bat] Bat.

 Disable sunlight to open Sabata's half of Spiral Tower.
 Enable sunlight to open Django's half of Spiral Tower.

 ## Spiral Tower

-Avoid the slimes and take the stairs, then proceed through the ↘️ exit.
+Avoid the Black Slimes and take the stairs, then proceed through the ↘️ exit.
 Use ![][icon_bat] Bat to pass over the narrow walkway and push the block.
 Backtrack and fall through the trapdoor on the left side of the room.
-Use your spear to hit the switch.
+Use your spear to hit the switch through the Black Slime.
 Push the block and use the magic circle to switch to Sabata.

+Use a ![][icon_speed_nut] Speed Nut as soon as you gain control.
 Proceed upstairs, using ![][icon_zero_shift] Zero Shift to run through enemies.
 On the way, step on the switch to open a gate for Django, then proceed.
 Step on the switch outside, then use the magic circle to switch back to Django.

 Proceed upstairs to go outside, step on the switch and take the elevator.
-In the second room with cockatrices, have <=8 sunlight to use the solar walkway as a shortcut.
+In the second room with Cockatrices, have <=8 sunlight to use the solar walkway as a shortcut.

 ### Trap: Sword+

 - Use Black Django and ![][icon_dark] Dark.
+- You should reach **Lvl 23** after this fight.

 Possible change: use card manip on the chest to get ![][icon_blue_card] The Tower.

 Proceed through the ↖️ exit.
 Once outside, take the stairs.
-Dodge the golems and proceed through the ↘️ exit, then activate the lever and switch to Sabata.
+Dodge the Stone Golems and proceed through the ↘️ exit, then activate the lever and switch to Sabata.

+Use a ![][icon_speed_nut] Speed Nut as soon as you gain control.
 Take the elevator, then proceed upstairs at the bottom of the room.
 Shoot the enemy outside (where Django is), then backtrack and take the other stairs.

-Kill the ghoul to get the key and open the door.
+Kill the Ghoul to get a key and open the door.
-**Before going outside, refill some energy.**
+**Before going outside, make sure you have some energy.**

 Once outside, shoot the lever and use the magic circle to switch back to Django.